lf-lang/lf-zephyr-uc-template/README.md

 west build -b qemu_cortex_m3 -p always -t run
 ```

 Note the `-p always` which is a `west` option for cleaning the build directory.
 This must be used when changing the target board.
+Alternatively `west clean` can be run in between.

 ## Changing the LF application